 After reading this, USB may seem like the least practical option.
 However, have in mind that it’s, in most cases, fast and reliable enough for most recording needs.

 With technological advances as USB 3.0 and type- c being used more often, higher transfer speeds are now easily achieved, making this connection type a good option.

 From simple devices offering one standard audio or XLR input, to the more professional ones with dozens of them, there are loads of different devices which suit different needs.

 Think about the rest of your setup, and how many instruments and devices you’re going to be using at the same time.

 Going for a hybrid input type, which offers both XLR and standard audio input is a great way of saving money if you plan on recording both instruments and vocals, but don’t need to do so at the same time.

-Remember that the more I/O connections the audio interface has, the more expensive it will be.
+Remember that the more I/O connections the audio interface have, the more expensive it will be.